Espita Municipality

-Espita Municipality is one of the 106 subdivisions of the State of Yucatán in Mexico.
+Espita Municipality is a municipality in the Mexican state of Yucatán.
 Its municipal seat is located in the City of Espita and is located on the Litoral Oriente (East Coast) or Region 1 of the state.
 In 2005, the municipality had the 77th highest HDI in the state with 0.7320, the same as Honduras in 2007.

-Location
+Geography

 This municipality is located in the eastern-part of the state.
 It is located between latitudes 20° 53' and 21° 08' north and longitudes 88° 16' and 88° 27' west.

 It borders the following municipalities: to the north Sucilá to the south Tinum and Uayma, on the east Temozón and Calotmul and the west Dzitas - Cenotillo.